Digitalkaizen/DS-ML/15. Telecom Churn Prediction final ML-project/Project_Description_EN.md

 # Project & Task Description (EN)

-## Project: Predicting Customer Churn for Telecom Operator “TeleDom”
+## Project: Predicting Customer Churn for Telecom Operator

 **Goal:** build a model that predicts if a subscriber will terminate the contract in advance, enabling timely retention actions (promo codes, special offers).
 **Context:** the company provides personal, contract, and service data.
 Contract information is current as of **2020‑02‑01**.